Jellyfish-Insights/aurelia/docs/running_manually.md

 For Windows, the installation instructions are [here](https://docs.docker.com/docker-for-windows/install/).
 Docker for Windows includes docker-compose.

-Export the `DOCKER_USER` variable to ensure docker uses the same user as the host.
+Export the `DOCKER_USER` variable to ensure the docker uses the same user as the host.
 In Windows, `$USER` isn't defined, so you'll need to substitute it by your username:
 ```shell